 Like thousands of other newly-resettled refugees, Mohammed has been striving to bring his family to safety in Canada.
 Millions of Syrians are currently displaced within Syria’s borders and in neighboring countries.

-Directed by Adam Loften
+Directed by Mary Fowles and Adam Loften

-Produced by Adam Loften, Mary Fowles, & Emmanuel Vaughan-Lee
+Produced by Mary Fowles, Adam Loften, Emmanuel Vaughan-Lee

-Cinematography and Editing by Adam Loften
+Cinematography by Adam Loften